 As the vendor-neutral technology working group representing the entire audio and intelligent communications ecosystem, our mission is to educate the industry to the importance of audio and communications and aid in growing this technology segment by providing business insights into the importance of audio for safety and security applications.
 We believe audio will be the central hub and is critical for control and intelligence within safety and security ecosystems.

-The Audio and Intelligent Communications Working Group is intended to bring together stakeholders within the audio and communications sectors and is currently seeking volunteers from SIA’s membership.
+The Audio and Intelligent Communications Subcommittee is intended to bring together stakeholders within the audio and communications sectors and is currently seeking volunteers from SIA’s membership.
 Please contact staff liaison Cameron Walker-Miller at email@example.com to volunteer.
 Goals for the subcommittee include:

-- Identify the stumbling blocks to overcome the adoption of the integration of audio & intelligent communications more fully into the security landscape.
-Roadblocks can go from a simple lack of understanding of the intent of the federal and state laws to articulation of the value proposition to decision-makers.
+- Identify the stumbling blocks to overcome the adoption of the integration of audio and intelligent communications more fully into the security landscape.
+Roadblocks can go from a simple lack of understanding of the intent of the federal and state laws to articulation of the value proposition to decision makers.

 - Identify the stakeholders in the industry ecosystem that can help drive the advancement of audio communications within the industry.
 Deliver a compelling value proposition and leverage it to seek their interest and involvement.
 From this, create a guiding coalition that reflects the diversity of the members and the influencers.